guildai/guildai/guild/tests/autocomplete.md

 - Default or explicit runs
 - If --sourcecode is specified
-- If --working or --working-dir is specified
+- If --working or --dir is specified

 We return to the autocomplete project and its associated runs.